Arnaldo66/crypto_manage/README.md

   - Add and amelioration test performances
   - cron for order method "limit"
   - Test view (title, description)
-  - multilanguage - french - english - spanish
+  - multilanguage - french - english - spanish (Voir comment faire au mieux SEO ?)
+  - Create a widget with 10 interesting crypto.
+This widget is parametrable by user on his account

   Idea:
   - for cache (redis, memcached ..) puts moment value in cache for front.
 Reload it by cron
-  - Create a widget with 10 interesting crypto.
-This widget is parametrable by user on his account